vitor0p9f/dockerized-dev-environment/README.md

    OBS: `devE build` only needs to be executed once, or when it is necessary to force the construction of the container.
 Otherwise, use `devE run`.

-6. Run `setup` to configure the environment.
+6. Run `setup` inside the environment to configure it.

-    OBS: This command only needs to be executed once, or when it is necessary to reconfigure the environment.
+    OBS: `setup` only needs to be executed once, or when it is necessary to reconfigure the environment.